 - 8 to 12 ounces Gruyère cheese grated

 Heat oil in a large pot over medium-high heat.
 Add the onions and salt and toss to coat evenly with the oil.
 Lower the heat to medium-low, cover and cook, stirring occasionally, sweating the onions until they are softened, about 15 minutes.

-Meanwhile preheat the oven or toaster oven to 375 degrees F. Toss the bread cubes with the olive oil or spray them with olive oil spray, and toast in the oven for about 15 to 20 minutes until golden and crusty.
+Meanwhile, preheat the oven or toaster oven to 375°F. Toss the bread cubes with the olive oil or spray them with olive oil spray, and toast in the oven for about 15 to 20 minutes until golden and crusty.
 Set aside.

 Turn on the broiler.
 Divide the soup into 4 oven-proof bowls, top with the croutons (about 1 cup per serving), and then finish with 2 to 3 ounces of grated Gruyère per serving.
+Make sure to evenly cover all the croutons with cheese or else the croutons could burn a little when you broil.
 Broil until cheese is melted, bubbly, and golden.